 How Does Oracle Work?

 WAKING THE ORACLE is an immersive healing activation experience for all-ages that can be set in cities, organizations, schools and more.
-Oracle blends contemplative and reflective spaces, collaborative and participatory creative innovation, and shared meaning making and learning in social creative settings with song, dance, myth, poetry, participatory art, community building, and site specific social content that needs attention and healing.
+Oracle blends contemplative and reflective spaces, collaborative and participatory creative innovation, and shared meaning making and learning in social creative settings with song, dance, myth, poetry, participatory art, community building, and site specific content that is calling for heart-felt attention and healing.

-1) Oracle Songs & Soundtrack.
-Oracle weaves a continuous electronic sound and musical foundation, which includes recordings of the natural world, with a set Oracle songs that appear in each Oracle event.
+1) Oracle Songs, Stories, Dance & A Continuous Immersive Soundbed.
+Oracle weaves a continuous electronic sound and musical foundation, which includes recordings of the natural world, with Oracle songs, stories, dances and more.
+An archive of pieces, Oracles and expressions are selected for each host site.
 The set Oracle songs include: Sparksong, Listen, Reciprocity, Now Now, and Snooze some of which were developed as part of Firerock (go to www.firerockmusical.com to learn more about the project that informed Oracle and learn about the Firerock team).

-3) Oracle Helpers.
-Oracle helpers appears in each show and new ones are added for each specific site and created through participatory workshops.
-Core Oracle helpers/characters included: The Breath of Life, The Blessing Angels, Gaia (spirit of the earth), The Crow, Queen of the Wildwood (a majestic tree), Courage, Fear and Love (the great duality), Queen Bee, The Truth Teller, The Sun and more.
+3) Oracles.
+Oracle appears in each show and new ones are added for each specific site and created through participatory workshops.
+Core Oracles include: The Breath of Life, Mystery, The Loons, The Wonders, Matt The Lost Guy, The Blessing Angels, Gaia (spirit of the earth), The Crow, Queen of the Wildwood (a majestic tree), Courage, Fear and Love (the great duality), Queen Bee, The Truth Teller, The Sun and more.
 Local helpers in the DC/GWU premiere included The Red Cardinal and Tawret the Hippo Goddess.
-Local helpers might even include local heroes or even dancing foods (for example people around GWU love tater tots- we could have considered dancing tater tots for the premiere ).

 4) Oracle Moveable Environment.
-Oracle will always center around a light pool much like a fire pit fundamental to human culture and how we have always gathered.
+Oracle activations center around a light well much like a fire pit which is fundamental to human cultures and storytelling and one way humans have always gathered.
+As of 2024 Oracle also has large sonic musical leaves that surround the audience so the experience is live and immersive.

 5) Community Engagement & Education.
-Oracle develops the local add-in materials through participatory creative workshops that can be light on their feet, only a few hours long, or in longer week/s long residencies.
-They can even be developed over semesters through on-site courses.
+Oracle develops the local materials through participatory creative workshops that arelight on their feet, only a few hours long, or can be part of longer week/s long residencies.
+They can also be developed over semesters through on-site courses.
 Sturges works with participants to include creative voices based upon who is present and if there is call for actual performance roles - for any number of performers.
-The piece is scaleable and can be done with as few as 4 imported core Oracle performers and up to hundreds of community members of any level of experience.
-The piece also rests upon meaningful community partnerships that take time and cultivation to care for.
+The piece is scaleable and can be done with as few as 4 core Oracle performers and up to hundreds of community members of any level of experience.

 Waking the Oracle is a new creative catalyst that brings people together into an inspirational creative activation for the health of our beautiful planet.